 Teaching your child to say sorry is one of the biggest challenges that many parents face while disciplining their kids.
 When we talk about manners the most difficult thing that comes across is how to teach your child to say sorry.

-Learning to apologise is an integral part of a child's character and this is how a child learns to take responsibility of their mistakes.
+Learning to apologise is an integral part of a child’s character and this is how a child learns to take responsibility for their mistakes.

 This is the reason why you must start teaching your child to say sorry at an early stage.

 Here are a few ways which can help you teach your child to say sorry:

 If you have a toddler, it’ll be easier for you to teach them as they know how a little hug can work its magic when they have done something wrong.
 Try to model hugs for anyone hurt so that your early beginners learn that they have done something wrong and need to apologise.

 Become a role model for your kids

 If you believe that you have misbehaved, do not hesitate to apologise right in front of your kids.

 - Make sure to say sorry after any type of overreaction.